jadecobra/python_tdd_exercises/source/index.rst

 pumping python: how I solve problems with test driven development
 #################################################################################

-I have put together what has worked for me over a decade of learning python and seeing other people use it into this book as exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+This book is a collection of `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ exercises that have helped me understand and use Python from more than 10 years of learning and watching other people use it.

 *********************************************************************************
 who is this book for?